Introduction

 The study’s approach focused on qualitative and quantitative analytical methodologies, with data gathered via a systematic literature , and gathered directly from stakeholders of the via semi-structured interviews and an online survey.
 The authors further processed the data to extrapolate meaningful information following these steps:

-2. A analysis provides information about the origin time horizon of occurrence and relative importance for all risk categories and their sub-.
+2. A frequency analysis provides information about the origin time horizon of occurrence and relative importance for all risk categories and their sub-.

 3. A numeral scale provides information about the potential impact, the likelihood of occurrence, and the degree of vulnerability for all risk category sub-groups.